Who are your clients?

 How can I best prepare for your interviews?

 You should be ready to discuss your interest in and ideas about retail.
 One way to prepare is to read Retail Week, which will tell you something about the issues faced by retailers.
 Another would be to think about those retailers you like and dislike, and why you feel this about them.
 It might also be helpful for you to research who are the top 10 retailers, and what they do.
-Finally, you may find it useful to practice some retail case studies before your interview.
+Finally, you may find it useful to practice some retail case studies and numeracy tests before your interview.